keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ## Becoming an Applicative

 In order to become an `Applicative`, an effect type must implement the typeclass.
-Let’s implement instances for the usual suspects, `Option`, `Either`, and `List`.
+Let's implement instances for the usual suspects, `Option`, `Either`, and `List`.
 As `Applicative` is a specialization of `Functor`, we can simply upgrade our current `Functor` instances to become `Applicatives`:

 :::{.numberLines}
 ```scala